 At the southern end there’s a sidle across the huge scree slope of Kakapo Peak, about 150 m across.
-The gravel is steep and variously chunky, dinnerplate or marble sized, and it’s a long way down.
+The gravel is steep and variously chunky, dinner plate or marble sized, and it’s a long way down.

-This is not really a winter adventure, the south facing slopes of Waingaro Peak are snow grass covered, ie, slippery when wet, or with snow, and avalanche prone in the right, wrong, conditions.
+This is not really a winter adventure, the south-facing slopes of Waingaro Peak are snow grass-covered, ie, slippery when wet, or with snow, and avalanche prone in the right, wrong, conditions.

 If that doesn’t put you off then there’s the dilemma of the High or Low Route.

-The High Route is best approach from the north, the trail finding is easier if the bluffs are climbed rather than descended.
-The hut books are full of stories of people coming off the lightly marked trail, there’s only a few cairns to indicate the route, and spending a night, sometimes two, getting around the bluffs.
+The High Route is best approached from the north, the trail finding is easier if the bluffs are climbed rather than descended.
+The hut books are full of stories of people coming off the lightly marked trail, there are only a few cairns to indicate the route, and spending a night, sometimes two, getting around the bluffs.
 There’s some grabbing onto vegetation with nothing much under your feet.
 Not recommended for those who suffer from sweaty palms.
 Some parties carry a rope to haul packs up those sections.
 You were warned.

 The Low Route isn’t easy either.
-There is a lightly cairned route which can be followed by the experienced, but so few use the route there is little discernible trail on the ground.
+There is a lightly cairned route that can be followed by the experienced, but so few use the route that there is little discernible trail on the ground.
 Peel off, ie, down, when the High Route enters the forest and basically follow the watercourse down until a big rock cairn marks the 800 m climb up from the Anatoki River, up a wide ridge through the forest which eventually narrows, and once out of the scrub requires a steep sidle under the Drunken Sailors, through some fearsome speargrass.